Things in the 80s that are unacceptable in today’s society

 2. Allowing your children to play outside unsupervised, only yelling for them when dinner was ready

 During the 80s it was not uncommon to go outside unsupervised, and many kids would stray from their homes.
 Playing outside could mean going to your friend’s house down the street or to the local playground.
-Usually, the only actual rule you may have had was to stay within ear range so that way you could hear when you were being called inside by your parent for dinner!
+Usually, the only actual rule you may have had was to stay within earshot so that way you could hear when you were being called inside by a parent for dinner!

 Another sign for kids to get home would be when the street lights started turning on.
 If you came home too early or too late, you may have gotten the next thing on the list!